qooxdoo/qooxdoo/docs/roadmap.md

 # Qooxdoo Roadmap

-With the release of Qooxdoo v6.0.0, the project is looking forward to removing a number of deprecated features and adding new components and modules that will broaden our feature set and build on the solid foundation that Qooxdoo currently is.

-Below is a summary of our plans for v7 and a rough outline of what we're thinking about for the future; if there is anything you feel strongly about on either list (or you think that there is something missing) please feel free to talk to us about it- after all, if you don't us what you think, we'll never know!
+Below is a summary of our plans for v8 and a rough outline of what we're thinking about for the future; if there is anything you feel strongly about on either list (or you think that there is something missing) please feel free to talk to us about it- after all, if you don't us what you think, we'll never know!

-## v7.0.0
+## v8.0.0

-- **Remove deprecated python tool chain** (the "generator"); this will require to [migrate all legacy qooxdoo applications to use the compiler](./development/compiler/migration.md) if they want to use new qooxdoo releases going forward.

-- **Allow new JavaScript syntax**: With the generator gone, which only understood ECMAScript 5, framework code can use any new JavaScript syntax that is supported by the compiler (internally powered by the Babel transpiler).

 - **Switch to a [semantic release model](https://github.com/semantic-release/semantic-release)**, which offers a fully automated release system that is based on formalized commit